akell47/GIS/AddingAddresses.md

 We have an apartment complex and need to add addresses to them.
 The private roads within the apartment complex are private roads.
 We have addresses of the buildings but we are missing the unit numbers.
 The unit numbers are part of the street number of the address.
 Unit 1535, is `1535 [Street Name].`
 ## Tools:
 ArcGIS Pro.
-Existing project opened into ArcGIS Pro project environment
+Existing project opened into ArcGIS Pro project environment, then finalized in ArcMap because I need to manage replicas in ArcMap.

 ## Execution:
 1- Import mxd into Pro. <br>